confluentinc/ksql/docs-md/concepts/events.md

 ksqlDB represents events by using a simple key/value model, which is very similar to {{ site.ak }}'s notion of a record.
 The key represents some form of identity about the event.
 The value represents information about the event that occurred.
-This combination of key and value makes it easy to model groups of events, since multiple events with the same key represent the same identity, irrespective of their values.
+This combination of key and value makes it easy to model stored events, since multiple events with the same key represent the same identity, irrespective of their values.